-By Liran Einav and Amy Finkelstein 275 pp., Portfolio/ Penguin, 2023 ment payments based on the beneficiary's health status and restricting the beneficiary's option to move back and forth between government pian.
+Rebooting American Health Care By Liran Einav and Amy Finkelstein 275 pp., Portfolio/ Penguin, 2023 ment payments based on the beneficiary's health status and restricting the beneficiary's option to move back and forth between government and private systems.

+The authors are not utopian.
 For instance, they share economist Victor Fuchs' early contribution to healthcare economics.
-Fuchs wondered why Utahans lived longer than much in common.
+Fuchs wondered why Utahans lived longer than Nevadans despite having so much in common.
 He decided that lifestyle choices accounted for the difference.
 Utahans typically abstain from alcohol and tobacco while Nevadans do not.
-The authors share a recent scholarly contribution and private systems.
+The authors share a recent scholarly contribution as well.
+Harvard economist Raj